husainridwan/Data-Pipeline-Using-Airflow/README.md

-# 🏡 Zillow Data Pipeline
+# 🏡 Data Pipeline Using Airflow

 An automated ETL pipeline that extracts real estate data from Zillow API, transforms it using AWS cloud services, and loads it into Redshift for analysis.